TuwaIO/pulsar-core/apps/docs/src/content/apiReference/pulsar-evm/src/components/evmAdapter.md

 `T` *extends* `Transaction`\<[`TransactionTracker`](../enumerations/TransactionTracker.md)\>

+The application-specific transaction type.

 ## Parameters

 ### config

 `Config`

-The configuration object for the Wagmi library, required to initialize the adapter.
+The wagmi configuration object.

 ### appChains

 `Chain`[]

-An array of available chain configurations for the application.
+An array of viem `Chain` objects supported by the application.

 ## Returns

 `TxAdapter`\<[`TransactionTracker`](../enumerations/TransactionTracker.md), `T`, [`ActionTxKey`](../type-aliases/ActionTxKey.md)\>

-The EVM transaction adapter with methods to interact with chains and transactions.
+The configured EVM transaction adapter.

 ## Throws

-Throws an error when the configuration object is not provided.
+Throws an error if the wagmi `config` is not provided.